zac-ls/Polypyrimidine_Tract_Tools/README.md

 The polypyrimidine tract (PPT) is a pyrimidine-rich region of pre-messenger RNA (pre-mRNA) that promotes spliceosome assembly and guides intron removal during RNA splicing.
 It is typically located near the 3' splice site and is usually 15–20 base pairs long.

 The R functions in this repository are **predictive tools designed to identify and score PPTs** within a given nucleotide sequence (A, C, G, T).
+Below are the tools:

+- PPT_Identification_Tool (used to find the likely PPT in a sequence, such as at an intron-exon boundary)
+- PPT_Strength_Score (used to score the strength of the PPT element; can be used on the PPT identified previously)
+- Percent_Pyrimidines

+**PPT_Identification_Tool**

 The function for finding PPTs is optimized to detect the longest PPT based on the heuristic described by Corvelo et al. (2010), which includes the following criteria:

 1. Both 3′ and 5′ ends must be pyrimidines;
 2. No more than two contiguous purines are allowed;
 3. Each purine segment (length L < 3) must be flanked by at least 4L pyrimidines, ensuring a minimum pyrimidine content of over 2/3, with both upstream and downstream pyrimidine segments of length ≥ L;
 4. T(GT)_n stretches are allowed;
 5. Minimum PPT length of 9 nucleotides or a uridine content ≥ 5.

+**PPT_Strength_Score**

 The function for calculating the PPT strength score is based on the specific nucleotide composition of the sequence, using the following formula: